Learn to create your own quiz with this step-by-step PowerPoint tutorial. Make your training more engaging and interesting with this useful tutorial.

 You can use the pictures of Hollywood stars and let your audience choose a star (and related question) instead of a boring number in the First Slide.
 Let your imagination guide you to come up with alternatives for other types of quiz in PowerPoint!

-Our pack not only saves you time, but also makes your slide deck look more professional.
-Why leave your critical business presentations to chance when you have such a useful product available off the shelf?
+The PowerPoint Quiz Pack not only saves you time, but also makes your slide deck look more professional.
+Why waste time creating these quizzes from scratch when you have such a useful product available off the shelf?

 If you liked this article on creating quiz in PowerPoint, please do share it!.